Code-Institute-Submissions/HLuke93-ms1_DecResub/README.md

 To the left of the Main Logo is 3 Social Links.
 Tik Tok , Instagram and Facebook.
 All 3 Links open in a new tab to the sites.
-The Instagram link , links directly the the Dublin French Bulldog Page.
+The Instagram link , links directly to the Dublin French Bulldog Instagram Page.

 ![Social Icon Images](./assets/images/social-icons.png)